carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 | `ls`| list contents of a directory |
 | `mkdir`| make new directory, a folder |

-In our Jupyterhub environment, we have pre-installed the nano editor.
-Nano is a text editor and can only work with plain character data.
+In our JupyterHub environment, we have the standard Juputer built-in text and csv viewer/editors.
+We have also pre-configured the `nano` text editor to work from the terminal.
 We are using nano in this workshop because it is one of the least complex text editors.
-There are many editors such as Notepad++ or VIM, which you can configure to use on your own devices in the command-line.
+There are many other editors such as Notepad++ or VIM, which you can configure to use on your own device.

 Let's move around our directories in the Terminal to get comfortable.